Benham Coal Company Records

 - Conditions Governing Access

-- Medical records in the following series and subseries are restricted through the year 2050 as follows: -Office Files series, Restricted Documents subseries (box 73) -Employee Benefits Association series, Membership Forms subseries (box 79, folder 9, and box 80, folders 12-15); Case Files subseries (boxes 83-85); and Individual Employee Files A-Z subseries (boxes 86-148) -Accident series (boxes 161-301) -Accidents and Safety series (boxes 149-160) The identification of any names of employees or their family members or their place of residence in any manner is prohibited.
+- Conditions Governing Access note Medical records in the following series and subseries are restricted through the year 2050 as follows: -Office Files series, Restricted Documents subseries (box 73) -Employee Benefits Association series, Membership Forms subseries (box 79, folder 9, and box 80, folders 12-15); Case Files subseries (boxes 83-85); and Individual Employee Files A-Z subseries (boxes 86-148) -Accident series (boxes 161-301) -Accidents and Safety series (boxes 149-160) The identification of any names of employees or their family members or their place of residence in any manner is prohibited.
 Also, these materials may not be photocopied, microfilmed, or reproduced in any way.
 Researchers must complete a manuscript restrictions form before access will be granted.

 - Use Restrictions